ChessAtlas vs Chessbook: which chess opening trainer wins in 2026?

 You close the full loop: play → detect → fix → drill

 ChessAtlas imports your Lichess and Chess.com games, detects where you left your prep, adds the correction to your review queue, and schedules it with FSRS.
-That full loop is our core feature.
-Chessbook doesn't include deviation detection.
+That full loop is our core feature, running against your fully custom repertoire and with FSRS scheduling for each flagged position.

 FSRS, not generic SRS